Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 We will sometimes use the word ‘encourage’ when we would like Clubs to follow something we regard as good practice, and which may become a requirement in future seasons.

-Player Eligibility
+Eligibility

 Players must only play in their own Age Grade unless all the necessary procedure described in RFU Regulation 15 have been followed.
-Please not that combining Under 16's teams on block with Under 18's is not allowed but playing up or down in accordance with Regulation 15 is still permitted as long as the necessary conditions are met.
-This is done for individual players and is the exception rather than the norm.
-It must not be used to combine teams ‘by the back door’.
+Please note that combining Under 16 teams on block with Under 18s is not allowed but playing up or down in accordance with Regulation 15 is still permitted as long as the necessary conditions are met.

 Fixtures

 If a game has to be postponed due to bad weather or ground conditions the default date becomes the next available Sunday where there is not a clash with County training or matches.
-If Clubs wish to play on a later date they require the permission of the Competition Organiser.
+If Clubs wish to play on a later date, they require the permission of the Competition Organiser.

 If conditions are doubtful the home team are expected to arrange an inspection early enough to avoid the away team travelling unnecessarily.